-One of the major limitations in establishing a definitive ECS is the lack of clear boundaries outside the solar system, i.e. the lack of established non-existence of exo-atmospheres, as high mean molecular weight atmospheres for many planets do not fall within the detectability limits of JWST.
-However, repeated observations of specific targets could help determine very stringent upper limits to the placement of the ECS.
-First efforts are already taking place \citep{Piaulet-Ghorayeb2025}.
-In this sense, it would be important to observe also candidates near but above the ECS which have favourable TSM values, such as $\rm GJ~12~b$, $\rm L~98-59~b$ or $\rm GJ~486~b$.
-These solid "delimiting" non-detection planets might be as valuable as any eventual atmospheric detection in order to more solidly define the ECS, and in turn help us identify the most robust criterion for target selection to substantially enhance the scientific yield of future observations.
+In this sense, it would be important to also observe candidates near but above the EECS which have favourable TSM values, such as $\rm GJ~12~b$, $\rm L~98-59~b$ or $\rm GJ~486~b$.
+These solid "delimiting" non-detection planets might be as valuable as any eventual atmospheric detection in order to more solidly define the EECS, and in turn help us identify the most robust criterion for target selection to substantially enhance the scientific return of future observations.
 As an example, \citet{Bennett2025} very recently published a joint analysis of four transits and one emission dataset, all from JWST, and placed very stringent constraints on the possibility of an atmosphere of GJ 1132 b.
-Empirically establishing GJ 1132 b as bare rock would be a major step into defining the true limits of the ECS (see Figure \ref{fig:New_csl}), and might be well worth a campaign of repeated observations with the JWST.
+Empirically establishing GJ 1132 b, or any other planet near the EECS, undoubtedly as bare rocks would be a major step into defining the true limits of the EECS (see Figure \ref{fig:New_csl}), and might be well worth a campaign of repeated observations with the JWST.